Valery1991/Valery1991/README.md

 - 🌱 I’m currently learning **Python**

-- 💬 Ask me about **ReactJS, TypeScript, CSS, UX, accessibility, Figma**
+- 💬 Ask me about **React, TypeScript, CSS, UX, accessibility, Figma, Node.js, Docker**

 - 🎭 I like to draw, play games, swim, read, experiment with photography, travel, skateboard, and go for long walks with my dogs.
 I'm keen to learn more about astronomy and metaphysics.